GregoireCoppens/LICMEpigenetics/README.md

 <!-- badges: end -->

-The goal of LICMEpigenetics is to provide a convient wrapper around the minfi package to easily process epigenetic data.
+The goal of LICMEpigenetics is to provide an easy to use wrapper for the minfi package to process epigenetic data.

 ## Installation